andytudhope/thebluebook/source/fugue-i/index.md

 It’s been a [tonne of fun](https://www.youtube.com/watch?v=OkpdMKZBlP8 "Troy and Abed in the morning") building all this, slipping between different kinds of languages to craft something that I can drop into the flow of life.
 Something that can be replicated by others, and remixed into better versions more appropriate to their spaces and times.

 I know not all artists have the luxury to simply open source their work and be done with it.
 I know that this is not the way everyone can survive, so I think it would be interesting to give people something like "conditional cryptocurrency transfers" and set them loose building stuff they love so we can better train our world, and all the wor(l)ds of our imagination.

-What words are left can be found in a [tangled bank](../tangled-bank/).